Never had thought to build a pad emporium, but I love it!

 Hello!
-This is Pavithra Devi from Eco Femme working as an administrator.
+This is Pavithra Devi from Eco Femme working as an administrator and managing the production of our products.
 Feeling excited and happy in working with the Eco Femme team.
-Now it is over 6 months for me in Eco Femme but I feel like I’ve worked for more than a year.
+Now it is over 2 years for me in Eco Femme but I feel like I’ve worked here for more than this!

 Really feeling blessed to be a member of Eco Femme.
 Happy to work here for many years to come. 🙂

 I made the shift to reusable menstrual products more than 3 years ago after being introduced to Eco Femme through a friend.
 When I saw that there was a position available at Eco Femme for a facilitator and trainer to work with girls and women, my heart jumped.
 I instantly knew I wanted to do it and explore empowered womanhood through the lens of menstrual education.